 On the other hand, franchise ownership isn’t for everyone.
 It’s a decision that should not be made without serious consideration.
 The most successful franchise owners tend to be people who embody the following aptitudes and traits:

-• Not afraid of hard work.
+- Not afraid of hard work.
 Franchising takes a lot of hard work in many areas.
-You have to run a business and a store at the same time, which are two very different things, and as the owner you’re in charge of it all.
-If you don’t have a willingness to do whatever it takes to get the job done, franchising isn’t for you.
+You have to run a business and a store at the same time, which are two very different things, and as the owner, you’re in charge of it all.
+If you don’t have the willingness to do whatever it takes to get the job done, franchising isn’t for you.